-The Group has three (2020 - four) reportable segments as shown below.
+The Group has three reportable segments as shown below.
 The Group's management has identified the operating segments based on the goods and services they provide.
 The accounting policies of each of the segments are the same as those described in note 2.
-The operations of CCS have been reclassified from infrastructure development and presented as discontinued operations for the year ended March 31, 2020 (note 15).
-The operations of BESCO have been reclassified from Infrastructure Development to Facilities Management following the amalgamation of BESCO with BASFM on June 30, 2020 for the current and comparative period.

-The following describes the composition of each of the Group's three (2020 - four) reportable segments:
+The following describes the composition of each of the Group's three reportable segments:

 - i.
 Administrative Services includes mainly the assets and services related to the Group's corporate headquarters. - ii.
 Automotive Garages includes the distribution of automotive parts and services. - iii.
-Facilities Management includes elevator maintenance and installation, property management and maintenance, customised electrical, generator and fire detection solutions. - iv.
-Infrastructure Development includes, application development, enterprise networking, infrastructure, IT consulting services, server storage and virtualisation, security, unified communications and collaboration and electrical services and solutions.
-This segment included CCS which has been discontinued following its sale (note 15).
+Facilities Management includes elevator maintenance and installation, property management and maintenance, customised electrical, generator and fire detection solutions.